harilvfs/carch/docs/overview-scripts.md

 - **Fonts**: *Downloads and installs a variety of Nerd Fonts for improved readability and aesthetics in terminal applications.*
 - **Grub**: *GRUB (GNU GRand Unified Bootloader) is a bootloader that lets you choose and load operating systems or kernels on startup.
 The script offers various themes and applies necessary GRUB configurations.
 Credit to chrisTitusTech/Top-5-Bootloader-Themes for the themes and script assistance.*
 - **LTS-Kernel**: *This script installs the LTS kernel for Arch-based distros only (not for Fedora or openSUSE).*
-- **Packages**: *Provides a menu with various package categories like Android tools, browsers, multimedia, development, and more.
-Most widely used packages are included, with additional packages coming in future updates.*
 - **Sddm**: *SDDM (Simple Desktop Display Manager) is a modern, Qt-based graphical login manager.
 The script installs a Catppuccin-based theme for SDDM from the Catppuccin community.*

 ### Terminal